bcgov/hcap/README.md

 ### `npm run stats`

 Shows the submissions stats of a given period of days.
+(Before running this command, make sure that you have logged in to the OpenShift CLI and ran `make db-postgres-tunnel`)

 ## Table of Contents